by John W. Ritenbaugh (1932-2023)

 You did not choose Me, but I chose you and appointed you that you should go and bear fruit, and that your fruit should remain, that whatever you ask the Father in My name He may give you.

 In this context, the bearing of fruit is generalized.
-It includes everything produced as a result of their labors of publicly preaching the gospel, their service to the church in pastoring, and their personal overcoming and growing in the image of God.
-They all bring honor to God by declaring the dramatic change for good that takes place as a result of being connected to the Vine and thus able to draw upon Him and His power to produce fruit.
+It includes everything produced due to their labors of publicly preaching the gospel, their service to the church in pastoring, and their personal overcoming and growing in the image of God.
+They all bring honor to God by declaring the dramatic change for good that takes place through being connected to the Vine and thus able to draw upon Him and His power to produce fruit.

 The remainder of the verse ties answered prayer directly to the production of fruit.
-We are all called to participate in the work of the church, if only to pray for it.
+We are all called to participate in the church's work if only to pray for it.
 God has not called everyone to work on the front lines of evangelizing as apostles.
-But because God has called and chosen all of us, upon us falls the responsibility of producing fruit within the scope of our place in the body that we all glorify God.
+But because God has called and chosen all of us, upon us falls the responsibility of producing fruit within the scope of our place in the body that we all glorify Him.

 The Fruit of the Spirit